Jewcy

-Jewcy is an online magazine of Jewish pop culture and offbeat news.
-The site was launched on November 15, 2006.
-The Guardian has described Jewcy as "a cultural icon" and "at the forefront of a reinvention of Jewish identity by young US Jews".
-The New York Times has described Jewcy as part of "the Jewish Hipster movement".
+Jewcy is an online magazine of Jewish pop culture and offbeat news that was most active between 2006 and 2018.
+The site was launched on November 15, 2006, by co-founding editors Joey Kurtzman and Tahl Raz, a journalist and co-author of the bestselling business book Never Eat Alone.
+The Guardian has described the movement that Jewcy represents as "at the forefront of a reinvention of Jewish identity by young US Jews".
+The New York Times has described the cultural milieu from which Jewcy emerged as part of "the Jewish Hipster movement".